 5. Cocaine (2005)

-In order to eradicate a problem, you have to first delve into its root cause.
-You have to find out as much as you can about it, right to the basics, to the origin place of that problem.
-Because it is only when you know where it comes from that you can do something about uprooting it once and for all.
-Cocaine is one of the most commonly consumed drugs and its cause and effects go much deeper than just the addicts that we see in our community.
-From the drug lords who get rich out of it to the farmers who are forced to do anything to survive in this farmer-unfriendly world, ‘Cocaine’ gives you a never-before-seen story.
+In order to eradicate a problem, you have to first delve into its core cause.
+You have to find out as much as you can about it, right to the basics, because it’s only when you know where it comes from that you can do something to uproot it once and for all.
+Cocaine is one of the most commonly consumed drugs, and its cause and effects go much deeper than just the addicts that we see in our community.
+From the drug lords who get rich out of it to the farmers who are forced to do anything to survive in this farmer-unfriendly world, the three-part documentary series entitled ‘Cocaine’ gives you a never-before-seen story.

 1. Dope (2017)

-Human vices cannot be conquered in a day.
-A battle has to be fought, if not won, on a daily basis.
+Vices cannot be conquered in a day — a battle has to be fought, if not won, on a daily basis.
 Every day, you need to tell yourself that what you are doing is worth it and push yourself to work harder.
-At least, this is what most law enforcement does.
-Having found themselves in the midst of a constant battle with drugs, where they might often feel that they are on the losing side, these people don’t falter and they keep pushing on.
+At least, this is what law enforcement officials do.
+Even amid an endless battle with drugs, where they might often feel like they are on the losing side, these people don’t falter; they keep pushing on.
 But they are not the only ones involved.
-There are addicts, especially the recovering ones who have to take a course which might as well be personal hell in order to save themselves from imminent doom.
-The efforts of these people are encouraging, but they are against some of the worst people in the world.
-What does it take to survive?
+There are addicts, especially recovering ones, who have to take a course that might as well be personal hell in order to save themselves from imminent doom.
+The efforts of these people are encouraging, but is it enough to survive?
 ‘Dope’ answers that.

 Read More: Best Crime Documentaries on Netflix